thepirat000/CachingFramework.Redis/README.md

 Pub/Sub API
 =====

-A typed Publish/Subscribe mechanism is provided.
+A strongly typed Publish/Subscribe mechanism is provided.

 #### Subscribe to a channel
 Listen for messages of type `User` on the channel *users*: